 In Jane Sweetland’s family, there’s a legend that her uncle Ted and a German pilot Joachim shot each other down in World War II.
 While investigating this, Sweetland unearthed a true story that was more fascinating than she had imagined.

-The Province of Pomerania (German : Provinz Pommern; Polish: Prowincja Pomorze) was a province of Prussia from 1815 to 1945.
-Pomerania was established as a province of the Kindom of Prussia a in 1815, an expansion of the older Brandenburg – Prussia province of Pomerania, and then became part of theGerman empiree in 1871.
-From 1918, Pomerania was a province of the Free state of Prussiaa until it was dissolved in 1945.
+When Jane arrived to Poland looking for traces of Joachim we discovered the beauty and history of this area.
+The Province of Pomerania (German : Provinz Pommern; was a province of Prussia from 1815 to 1945.
+Pomerania was established as a province of the Kindom of Prussia in 1815, an expansion of the older Brandenburg – Prussia province of Pomerania, and then became part of the German empire in 1871.
+From 1918 Pomerania was a province of the Free state of Prussia until it was dissolved in 1945.

-Towns like Schonfeld (Polish: Żeńsko) Friedrichshof (Polish:Radomyśl) and Dramburg (Polish;Drawsko) were the places the German pilot came from.
+Towns like Schonfeld (Polish: Żeńsko) Friedrichshof (Polish:Radomyśl) and Dramburg (Polish;Drawsko) were the places the German pilot Joachim Müncheberg and his family came from.

 Find out more about her story and enjoy reading it.